Codeh4ck/InvoiceSdk/README.md

 IDocument document = renderer.RenderInvoice(invoice, configuration);
 ```

-### Save the document on the disk as follows:
+### Save the document on the disk as follows

 * Generate PDF

 ```csharp
 document.GeneratePdf("C:/Users/Admin/Desktop/Invoice.pdf");
 ```

 * Generate XPS

 ```csharp
 document.GenerateXps("C:/users/delir/desktop/Invoice.xps");
  ```

 # Contributing

 ## Found an issue?

 Please report any issues you have found by [creating a new issue](https://github.com/Codeh4ck/InvoiceSdk/issues).
 We will review the case and if it is indeed a problem with the code, I will try to fix it as soon as possible.
 I want to maintain a healthy and bug-free standard for our code.
 Additionally, if you have a solution ready for the issue please submit a pull request.

 ## Submitting pull requests